 Who is the SEN co-ordinator and how can they be contacted?

-There are many members of staff who will also impact on a child’s education at Philips, including; form tutors, subject teachers, heads of learning areas, the heads of year, the attendance officer and other staff.
+There are many members of staff who will also impact on a child’s education at Philips, including; form tutors, subject teachers, heads of departments, heads of year, the attendance officer and other staff.
 Parents/carers can contact any member of staff to discuss any concerns or issues they have.
 The school office will be able to help and parent/carer with their enquiries and get them the relevant support or contact they require.

 If a parent/carer is considering joining the school they should contact Mrs Wiggins, the head teacher’s secretary, in order to arrange a visit to the school and an appointment with the head teacher.
 Other school staff may be invited to this meeting.
 Staff can be contacted via the school office and the school’s email system.